Did you know...

 Sometimes you just want to meet with a few people in between your committee meetings to discuss something outside of your regular agenda.
 With mycommittee this is easy!

-Each registered mycommittee user can quickly create a private meeting (with agenda) in the 'My Other Meetings' section accessible from the dashboard: There is no setup!
+Each registered mycommittee user can quickly create a private meeting (with agenda) in the 'Ad hoc meetings' section accessible from the dashboard: There is no setup!

-Simply use the dashboard to navigate to 'My Other Meetings', click on 'schedule a new meeting' and follow the step-by-step instructions from the agenda wizard to setup the meeting, invite people and create the agenda.
+Simply use the dashboard to navigate to 'Ad hoc meetings', click on 'schedule a new meeting' and follow the step-by-step instructions from the agenda wizard to setup the meeting, invite people and create the agenda.
 The wizard will send notifications to all participants.
 Each attendee can RSVP and view the agenda online!
 After the meeting, you can update the agenda with the key notes of the meeting and participants can immediately view the minutes online.

 With the latest version you can also suggest multiple meeting dates and participants can confirm their availability online.